dxmv/fitness_app/client/README.md

 - [ ] Can add sets with 0 reps
 - [ ] Figure out what to do when the user updates the set
 - [ ] Vibration pattern can be changed in settings
+- [ ] Not using text input for routine name
+- [ ] Not using text input for workout name

 ## Alerts: